Rupert Sanders’ Ghost in the Shell – A Splinter in the MachineDecember 18, 2017 9:24 pm Leave your thoughts

 Sanders’ visual style is not organic (no free flowing or hand-held camera), but strictly composed with sharp angles and calculated cuts, like we witness the story from inside the computer.
 The mesmerising dehumanised vision recalls the Red Desert (1964) notion that the artist shouldn’t judge civilisation’s development as good or bad.
 However artificial, this is the environment we (eventually) live in and beauty can be found anywhere.
 The dystopian city is enticing, because it is a living habitat, not because of aesthetic or moral considerations.
 A cracked human image, disfigured behind shattered glass, is just one of the delicious, embarrassingly good and suggestive visuals.
 Hard-hitting gunfights and stunning visions of Major’s damaged body extend the anime with real-life photography and suggest physical pain.
 It’s a departure from Disney’s harmless, frictionless spectacle.

 The skyscraper-sized hologram ads aren’t just designer flourishes, but rather a sincere comment on our times.
 In highly-developed Far East, skin whitening products have been heavily advertised for decades.
 The famous Hollywood actress playing the Major also meta-plays a famous Hollywood actress, an ideal for many.
 People everywhere crave consuming goods – gadgets, fashion, glitter.
 On the other hand, the souls of society’s refugees are primed to be plucked by morality-free corporations.
+Rebellious, inspirational and underground facets of culture sooner or later become commercialized, like any alternative music style becoming the norm in TV ads.
 Invariably, every system devours and corrupts its rebels, because they operate within the limits of that system and can only dream of being outside the box.
 Dissidents and anarchists are swallowed by the system and appropriated by their enemy, which constantly adapts, not unlike The Matrix.

 The eternal traveling soul has fascinated our culture forever, in myths, legends and religion.
 GitS makes its contribution by using technology and science, instead of magic.
 Its resurrection story is scientific-fictional and tangible.
 Here, the recognisable human shape is broken, replaced by technology, but the soul is everlasting and transcendent.
 The traditional birth/assembly scene is serene, with inanimate hardware waiting for the electrical spark of life.
 A life of a quasi-human being with doubts, struggles and emotions in the manufactured shell of effects-laden cinema.